NanamiNakano/mercury/README.md

 4. To use `sqlite-vec` directly in `sqlite` prompt, simply [compile `sqlite-vec` from source](https://alexgarcia.xyz/sqlite-vec/compiling.html) and load the compiled `vec0.o`.
-The usage can be found in the [README](https://github.com/asg017/sqlite-vec?tab=readme-ov-file#sample-usage) of SQLite-vec.
+The usage can be found in the SQLite-vec's [README](https://github.com/asg017/sqlite-vec?tab=readme-ov-file#sample-usage).

 ## Usage